August 17 - New Enrollment Period Begins

 How to Purchase a Residential Parking Permit

-The City of Eugene has implemented an online residential permit management system though IPS, www.thepermitportal.com/IPS.
+The City of Eugene has implemented an online residential permit management system though IPS, The Permit Portal.
 All residential parking permits, including Zone J free permits, are now issued through this system.
-All documents will now be processed online and a new permit can be mailed to your address.
-Applications can also be completed in our office.
+All required documents can now be submitted online and permits are digital and assigned to your license plate.

 The following information will need to be uploaded to your application in PDF, JPG, or JPEG file format: